Aksine/bitnami-postgresql-pgvecto-rs/readme.md

-# Bitnami Postgres-repmgr images w/ vchord
+# Bitnami Postgres-repmgr images w/ vchord & vecto.rs support

 I need this for the immich helm chart - I doubt I will continue to use this long term, but it works for now.
 Use at your own risk.